-- · Our NEOs and directors, are currently in compliance with a robust stock ownership policy. - · Our insider trading policy prohibits our NEOs, directors and all employees from engaging in hedging and pledging (except to the extent grandfathered) transactions with Company stock. - · In the event the Company restates its financial results, our incentive compensation clawback policy allows our Board to recoup any excess incentive compensation paid to our NEOs upon which an award is based due to fraud, intentional misconduct or gross negligence. - · Our equity awards reward performance and vest over a three to five-year time horizon to ensure sustainable performance and sound risk management.

-- We annually conduct a risk assessment of all of our incentive compensation plans and the Committee reviews the assessment to ensure the incentive compensation programs discourage inappropriate risk taking. - · Eleven of thirteen directors are independent. - · Our Chief Executive Officer and Chairman of the Board are separate individuals. - We have a Code of Ethics that is administered by the Audit and Risk Management Committee which includes an annual training program.
+- · Our NEOs and directors are currently in compliance with a robust stock ownership policy. - Our insider trading policy prohibits our NEOs, directors and all employees from engaging in hedging and pledging (except to the extent grandfathered) transactions with Company stock. - In the event the Company restates its financial results, our incentive compensation clawback policy allows our Board to recoup any excess incentive compensation paid to our NEOs upon which an award is based due to fraud, intentional misconduct or gross negligence. - Our equity awards reward performance and vest over a three to five-year time horizon to ensure sustainable performance and sound risk management. - We annually conduct a risk assessment of all of our incentive compensation plans and the Committee reviews the assessment to ensure the incentive compensation programs discourage inappropriate risk taking. - · Eleven of thirteen directors are independent. - 100% of the Nominating and Corporate Governance, Compensation and Benefits and Audit and Risk Committee members are independent. - · Our Chief Executive Officer and Chairman of the Board are separate individuals. - In 2015, the Board of Directors has recommended a charter and bylaw amendment to provide for an annual vote of shareholders to elect directors (see Proposal 2). - We have a Code of Ethics that is administered by the Audit and Risk Management Committee which includes an annual training program.